lupyuen/lupyuen.github.io/src/testbot3.md

 _How about booting and testing NuttX on Avaota-A1 SBC?_

 Exactly!
-Here's why Avaota-A1 should run NuttX...
+Here's why Avaota-A1 SBC should run NuttX...

 - __Avaota-A1__ has the latest Octa-Core Arm64 SoC: __Allwinner A527__

-  _(Bonus: There's a tiny RISC-V Core inside too)_
+  _(Bonus: There's a tiny RISC-V Core inside)_

 - [__NuttX Kernel Build__](TODO) sounds ideal for Allwinner A527 SoC